HOME

 ** A few days prior to the capture of Corporal Francis X. Schweikert, on December 20th, and 21st 1944, (unknown to the 2nd platoon of company G, 505 Parachute Infantry,) companies B and C of the 1st Battalion, 504th Parachute Infantry, engaged in combat, the main body of Colonel Joachim Peipers' 1st SS Panzer Division in a bitter fight to the end in the town of Cheneux, Belgium.
 Three days later, on Christmas eve 1944, hundreds of beaten Germans soldiers' of Peipers' 1st SS Panzer Division were camped in the woods west of Brume, Belgium, determined to make their way back to Germany on foot.
 This location, outside of Brume, was about 3/4 of a mile from the rear and flank areas of the 505 Parachute Infantrys' new pullback location east of Basse Bodeux, Belgium.
 A situation developed with hundreds of American paratroopers withdrawing through hundreds of German Panzer Grenadiers going in the opposite direction towards Germany.
 More than likely Francis was taken prisoner by a contingent of those German soldiers making their way back to their homeland.
 (The Germans took prisoners to use as leverage in trade if they were discovered.)

-(The 504th Paracute Infantry was the sister Regiment to Francis's 505th Paracute Infantry.
+(The 504th Parachute Infantry was the sister Regiment to Francis's 505th Parachute Infantry.

 Both Regiments served in the 82nd Airborne Division)